rrwick/Bacsort/README.md

 #### Updating a Bacsorted collection

 If you run Bacsort on some genera of interest, you will produce a `species_definitions` file (see [Step 5: curate tree](#step-5-curate-tree)).
 If you then come back in a few months and run it again, there will likely be new assemblies that were added to RefSeq in the intervening time.
-However, this re-run of Bacsort doesn't need to be as much work as the first time, as you can use your same `species_definitions` file so all of the previous renamings are applied right away.
+However, this re-run of Bacsort doesn't need to be as much work as the first time, as you can use your same `species_definitions` file so all of the previous corrections are applied right away.
 This way, you only need to concern yourself with renaming any new additions - hopefully a quick task!

 #### Excluding assemblies